-New Drugs at FDA: CDER’s New Molecular Entities of 2013
+New Drugs at FDA: CDER’s New Molecular Entities and New Therapeutic Biological Products of 2014

 Innovation drives progress.
 When it comes to innovation in the development of new drugs and therapeutic biological products, FDA’s Center for Drug Evaluation and Research (CDER) supports the pharmaceutical industry at every step of the process.
 With its understanding of the science used to create new products, testing and manufacturing procedures, and the diseases and conditions that new products are designed to treat, FDA provides scientific and regulatory advice needed to bring new therapies to market.
 The availability of new drugs and biological products often means new treatment options for patients and advances in health care for the American public.
 For this reason, CDER supports innovation and plays a key role in helping to advance new drug development.